Retail Week terms of business

 14.13 Nothing in a Contract will require either party to do or omit to do anything which would contravene any applicable laws or government regulations.

-15.2 Where the Ascential contracting entity (as identified on the relevant Order Form) is a member of Ascential Americas;
+15.1 Where William Reed Ltd is the contracting entity (as identified on the relevant Order Form);

 16.1 In these Terms the following definitions apply:

 Affiliates means any entity controlled by a party or under a party’s common control, where “control” means: direct or indirect ownership, in an entity of 50% or more of the voting rights conferred by all the issued shares or equity interests in the capital of that entity; or the power to determine directly or indirectly the composition of the majority of the board of directors, similar management body or direct the management of such entity;

 William Reed Ltd, we, us, our means the member of the William Reed Ltd group of companies identified on the Order Form;

 William Reed Ltd Property means the Services, the Deliverables (including, without limitation, all derivatives or improvements), any patents, processes, software, code, files, technology, templates, forms, scripting, trade secrets, products, reports, ideas, concepts, operations, plans or intentions, know-how, market opportunities, customers, business affairs, development plans and financial information, any suggestions, information, enhancements, requests, feedback, recommendations or other input provided by any party relating to the Services or Deliverables, and any other items we create in relation to our performance of our obligations pursuant to a Contract;